neurodata/ndstore/_sources/api/info_api.txt

 .. http:get:: (string:server_name)/ocp/ca/(string:token_name)/info/

-   :synopsis: Get project information from the server
+   :synopsis: Get all metadata associated with a project that the specified token refers to, including metadata for the dataset it points to, as well as each channel it contains in JSON format.

-   :param server_name: Server Name in OCP.
+   :param server_name: Server Name in NeuroData.
 In the general case this is openconnecto.me.
    :type server_name: string
-   :param token_name: Token Name in OCP.
+   :param token_name: Token Name in NeuroData.
    :type token_name: string

    :statuscode 200: No error